subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >>     **Comments**:
 >>     The regex text manipulation tool is used to manipulate the FASTA file to make it searchGUI
 >>     compatible.
-The “FASTA Merge Files and Filter Unique Sequences Concatenate FASTA databases ”
+The “FASTA Merge Files and Filter Unique Sequences Concatenate FASTA databases”
 >>     together tool is used to merge the databases obtained from the CustomProDB and translate Bed
 >>     tool along with the Uniprot and cRAP databases.